kitsunenokenja/leynos/README.md

 ## Features ##
 The following list of features is not exhaustive, but indicates some of this framework's capabilities.
-* Chaining single-purpose atomic controllers
+* Chaining single-purpose atomic controllers, called slices
 * Custom routing patterns and route aliasing
 * Permission token protection for routes
+* Sanitisation and wrapping of PHP's super-globals
-* Input mapping for controllers
+* I/O mapping and aliasing support for controllers
-* Response/routing handling within the framework
+* Response/routing handling with unlimited exit status handling
 * Lazy-loading of PDO DB connections
 * Support for memcached & Redis memory stores included
 * Support for Smarty & Twig template engines included
-* Namespaces of keys for memory stores
+* Namespaces of keys for memory stores for global and local storage
+* Volatile memory store interface providing a native self-expiring mechanic
 * Binary view support with PDF and CSV/ODS/XLSX support included, provided by [FPDF](http://www.fpdf.org/) and [Spout](https://github.com/box/spout) libraries respectively
+* HTTP/2 compliant

 Please see the [wiki](https://github.com/kitsunenokenja/leynos/wiki) for further details of the aforementioned features.